 Category Sales Clustering

 One of the approaches to clustering involves evaluating sales performance by category.
-This approach leads to a more precise understanding of variations in level of demand across stores.
+This approach leads to a more precise understanding of variations in the level of demand across stores.
 This way, assortment breadth, and depth can be treated differently for each category.
-In this case, a store doesn’t necessarily end up in the ‘top’ segment for all different product categories, because store’s sales performance for each category is evaluated separately.
-A given store may be in the Top Segment for Womens Wear to Work Dresses, it may be in the middle Segment for Activewear.
-This approach results in more store segments to be managed, and not easy to support in manual spreadsheets, therefore, require a more systems-based approach.
-Category level segmentation is very common nowadays and has proven benefits in getting closer to the customer needs and wants.
+In this case, a store doesn’t necessarily end up in the “top” segment for all different product categories, because the store’s sales performance for each category is evaluated separately.
+A given store may be in the top segment for women’s wear and work dresses while being in the middle segment for activewear.
+This approach results in more store segments to be managed, and is not easy to support in manual spreadsheets, therefore, requires a more systems-based approach.
+Category-level segmentation is very common nowadays and has proven benefits in getting closer to the customers’ needs and wants.
 Common metrics used in this approach are:

 1. Weekly unit sales